 At what age is a child subject to a custody and visitation order?

 In New York, a child is subject to an order directing custody and visitation until the child reaches the age of 18.
-However, a parent must continue making child support payments until the child reaches the age of 21.
+However, under New York State law, a parent must continue making child support payments until the child reaches the age of 21.